Skip to main content

 Loss of Assets

-You can lose assets of value including your home or your share in it if jointly owned.
+You can lose assets of value, including your home or your share in it if jointly owned.
+For more detail on how this works, see our guide to bankruptcy and your property.

-Anything of worth which can easily by sold to raise money to pay into the bankruptcy could be taken from you.
+Anything of worth which can easily be sold to raise money to pay into the bankruptcy could be taken from you.

-• Household items essential for basic domestic needs – clothes, furniture, TV etc.
+• Household items essential for basic domestic needs, such as clothes, furniture and a TV.

 • Items needed for trade or employment, such as tools and computing equipment.